IntellicentAI-Lab/Re-GAN/readme.md

 ```

 ### Citation
-If you find Re-GAN helps your work, please consider cite our paper by following
+If you find Re-GAN helps your work, please consider citing our paper by following
 ```
 BiTex
 ```